 Incorrect charges or late invoices can result in lengthy, headache-inducing disputes.
 Late invoices mean late payments, and disputes entail additional administrative costs on your part, particularly where communications management and relevant paperwork are concerned.

-To minimize the chances of human error creeping into your invoicing procedures, consider integrating a web-based document management system into your processes to automatically send invoices to customers and other related documents via email.
+To minimize the chances of human error creeping into your invoicing procedures, consider automating your DSO process, and automatically sending invoices to customers.

 Credit has become a necessary arrangement for small and large businesses alike.
-While it offers a number of advantages, i.e. creating a strong base of regular customers, it also involves risks, such as incurring losses due to nonpayment.
+While it extending credit to customers offers a number of advantages, i.e. creating a strong base of regular customers, it also involves risks, such as incurring losses due to nonpayment.